minh1001/gong_cha/README.md

 # Gong-Cha Franchise Location Optimization

+### Presentation Time Limit: 4 minutes
+The time constraints are purposefully kept short to force us to deliver our results in a clear and consise manner that can be digested by an audience of diverse technical acumen.

 ### Objective: Help Gong-Cha shortlist potential locations for a new franchise.

 For each existing location in NYC, pull all data belonging to census tracts within 1-3 miles.